CHAPTER 1

 WHERE was this King born?
 Matthew 2:4-6

 WHEN was this King born?
-Matthew 2:7 and compare Matthew 2:16
+Matthew 2:7; compare Matthew 2:16

-Thus he wanted to know WHERE the child was and HOW OLD the child was.
+Thus he wanted to know where the child was and how old the child was.
 Why did the wise men want to see the Christ child (Matthew 2:2)? ____________________________________ Why did Herod want to see the Christ child (according to his own words in Matthew 2:8)? __________________________________________ Was Herod hiding his true intentions?
-Did he want to worship Christ or destroy Christ? ______________________________
+Did he really want to worship Christ or did he want to destroy Christ? ______________________________

-Even though Herod was a wicked man, there was another Person who was using King Herod to carry out his evil plans.
-Who was this Person that was using Herod and who was far more monstrous and murderous than even Herod himself (John 8:44)?________________________ Who was Herod’s spiritual father?__________________
+Even though Herod was a wicked man, there was another person who was using King Herod to carry out his evil plans.
+Who was this person that was using Herod, and who was far more monstrous and murderous than even Herod himself (John 8:44)? ___________________________ According to John 8:44, who was Herod’s spiritual father? __________________

-Not only was Satan working, but God was working too.
+Not only was Satan working, but God was working also.
 What is one thing God did to protect the Christ child (Matthew 2:12)? ________________________________________________________________

-When Herod saw that the wise men never returned, he was burning with anger, and what did he tell his servants to do (Matthew 2:16)? ___________________________________________________________________
+When Herod saw that the wise men never returned, he was burning with anger.
+What did he tell his servants to do (Matthew 2:16)? ___________________________________________________________________

 Why did Satan want to destroy Jesus?
 According to Luke 8:12, the devil does not want people to B__________________ and be S_______________.
 Can a person be saved if there is no Saviour? ____

 Suppose you were God.
-How would you have stopped the Devil’s attack upon the Christ child?
+How would you have stopped the devil’s attack upon the Christ child?
 What would you have done?
 Would you have somehow tried to get rid of Herod?
 Would you have sent 5,000 angels to guard the city of Bethlehem from the men who would come to murder innocent babies?
 Would you have sent wild lions to devour Herod’s soldiers?

-What did God do (Matthew 2:13-14)? ____________________________________________________
+What did God do (Matthew 2:13-14)? _______________________________________________________________________________________________

 Compare also Matthew 2:19-21.

-Does this terrible slaughter teach us anything about the sinfulness of man?
-Do we learn anything about Satan, that greatest of all sinners and that prince of murderers (1 John 3:8; John 8:44)?
 Is God able to correct and make right the wrongs of this life?
 Is God pleased when the innocent are put to death without mercy (Proverbs 6:16-17)?
 Is God concerned about babies and young children (Luke 18:15-16)?
-Is God more concerned about them than we are (Matthew 18:14)? __________ Does God always do what is right (Genesis 18:25)?
+Is God more concerned about them than we are (Matthew 18:14)? ________ Does God always do what is right (Genesis 18:25)? _______

-When the Lord Jesus walked on this earth, He was the number one object of the devil’s attack even from the day He was born (Revelation 12:4).
+When the Lord Jesus walked on this earth, He was the number one object of the devil’s attack, even from the day He was born (Revelation 12:4).
 Today Jesus is no longer on this earth (see John 16:10) and the devil can no longer attack Him directly.
 Therefore, who do you think the devil attacks today?
 What is the nearest thing to Christ on this earth (compare Colossians 1:27--"Christ I___ Y____")?
 Who is the devil attacking today (Ephesians 6:12,13,16)? __________________________________ When Christ was born the dragon was ready to devour Him (Revelation 12:4).
-Who does the lion seek to devour today (1 Peter 5:8)? ___________________________
+Who does Satan the lion seek to devour today (1 Peter 5:8)? ___________________________

 As we think about Satan, our powerful foe, what should we always realize (1 John 4:4)? __________________________________________________ How can we defeat the devil according to James 4:7-8? ______________________________________________ How can we defeat the devil according to1 Peter 5:6-11? __________________________________________________________________________